Four Great Apps for Kids and Parents

 Nearly three-quarters of teens own smartphones, and 25 percent of those reported being “online constantly,” according to the Pew Research Center.
 This makes clear that back to school for adolescents today involves more than backpacks and notebooks—it’s about tech.

-Below are four examples of free apps that can help your child with obstacles they may come up against such as bullying, drug and alcohol abuse and sexting.
-All are available for iPhones and Androids.
+Check out these free apps that can help your child with obstacles they may come up against such as bullying, self-harm, drug and alcohol abuse and sexting.

 A 16-year-old Canadian girl created an app called The Daily Difference.
 This app serves as a resource for young people trying to cope with bullying and mental health challenges.

 The app took about a year to develop with the help of a Saskatoon-based developer.

 It includes eight self-help modules that have information and advice on dealing with things like anxiety and depression.

 It also has a section that allows users to send a text message to a pediatrician or psychologist asking them a question about mental health.

 According to Gizmodo, this app identifies an incoming nude photo, censors it and then prohibits the user from using their phone’s camera “for up to 20 minutes” in an effort to prevent them from responding with an explicit photo.